 III.
 Response Procedures & Guidance R1.
 Student marks answers in test book and not on an answer document, for later transfer by a Test Administrator to an answer document.
-The Test Administrator with the Test Proctor present must transcribe answers verbatim into the standard answer document.
+The Test Administrator, with the Test Proctor present, must transcribe answers verbatim into the standard answer document.
 Does not apply to Grade 3 tests.
 This accommodation applies to Paper Only tests.
 R2.
-Human Scribe ELA, Mathematics, Science, Social Studies: a.
-Student dictates response to a scribe who records responses on an answer document or through the Online Testing Client by Test Administrator or Proctor. b.
+Human Scribe ELA, Mathematics, Science, U.S. History: a.
+Student dictates response to a scribe who records responses on an answer document or through the Online Testing Client by Test Administrator or Proctor.
+A scribe is a Test Administrator or Proctor who writes down what a student dictates by speech, or through an assistive technology communication device.
+Students who have documented significant motor or b.
 Student signs response to a scribe who records responses on an answer document or through the Online Testing Client by Test Administrator or Proctor. c.
-Student tapes or records response for a writing portion of the test for verbatim transcription by Test Administrator or Proctor.
-A scribe is a Test Administrator or Proctor who writes down what a student dictates by speech, or through an assistive technology communication device.
-Signed Nondisclosure Agreements (NDAs) are required for both Test Administrator and Proctor.
-Students who have documented significant motor or processing difficulties that make it difficult to produce responses may need to dictate their responses to a human, who then records the students' responses verbatim.
-The use of this support may result in the student needing additional overall time to complete the assessment. ase see Scribe Instructions and Guidelines on ges 15-18.
+Student tapes or records response for a writing portion of the test for verbatim transcription by Test Administrator or processing difficulties that make it difficult to produce responses may need to dictate their responses to a human, who then records the students' responses verbatim.
+The use of this support may result in the student needing additional overall time to complete the assessment.
+Proctor.
+Please see Scribe Instructions and Guidelines on pages 15-18.
 The guiding principle in scribing is to assist the student in accessing the test and responding to it.
 (S1) must be selected for this accommodation.
 R3.
 Use computer or other assistive technology device to respond. a.
 Student utilizes an electronic input device without the "help" features, such as spell check, an electronic dictionary, a thesaurus, or access to the Internet.
 Students may use a computer, typewriter, or other assistive technology device to respond.
 This may include software dictation or dictation devices the student uses during routine instruction.
 Extended written responses must be printed off for transcription.
 Return the original typed student response for secure materials submission.
-The Test Administrator must transcribe words verbatim into an answer document/test book or Online Testing Client. ase see Scribe Instructions and Guidelines on ges 15-18.
+The Test Administrator must transcribe words verbatim into an answer document/test book or Online Testing Client.
+Please see Scribe Instructions and Guidelines on pages 15-18.
 The electronic responses or recordings must be destroyed or erased by District Test Coordinator.
 (S1 or S2) must be selected for this accommodation.
 R4.
 Test Administrator monitors placement of student responses on the answer document or the online testing client.
 Test Administrator may redirect students.
 Students may not be directed to correct or incorrect answers in any way.
 R5.
 Brailler/Secure, Braille Note-taker/Abacus (students with a visual impairment) The Test Administrator must transcribe answers verbatim into the standard answer document/test book that was provided in the large-print (paper/pencil) or Braille kit.
 (S1, S2, or S4) must be selected for this accommodation.